1-7-73

 1-27-73

-Ascension in the Wane: Odds and Ends (Godfatherecords), British Story (Wendy), Dundee 1973 (Graf Zeppelin), From Boleskine To the Alamo (Flying Disc), Soundboard Platter (Scorpio), & Thundering Herd (Wendy)
+Ascension in the Wane: Odds and Ends (Godfatherecords), British Story (Wendy), Dundee 1973 (Graf Zeppelin), From Boleskine To the Alamo (Flying Disc), Oxford Blues (no label), Soundboard Platter (Scorpio), & Thundering Herd (Wendy)

 Flying Disc's has Communication Breakdown moved out of sequence, misses two seconds while cutting into Whole Lotta Love, and runs too fast.
-The other titles don't have those problems and are fairly similar in sound to each other.
+Scorpio, Graf, Godfather, and the two Wendy titles don't have those problems and are fairly similar in sound to each other.

 1-30-73